mrKappa27/aws-bootcamp-cruddur-2023/journal/week8.md

  ## Render Avatars in App via CloudFront

+ Update the frontend code for showing the avatar at the side of the username.

 ## Required Homeworks/Tasks
 - Completed all the todo and technical tasks ✅
 - Implement CDK Stack	✅